-3. We obtained October 1st J-Campus (PEP equivalent) data submitted to the Department of Education (or equivalent listing prepared by management), including full-time teachers, principals, and assistant principals by classification, as well as their level of education and experience, and obtained management's representation that the data/listing was complete.
-We then selected a sample of 25 individuals, traced to each individual's personnel file, and observed that each individual's education level and experience was properly classified on the J-Campus (PEP equivalent).
+3. We obtained October 1 PEP data submitted to the Department of Education (or equivalent listing prepared by management), including full-time teachers, principals, and assistant principals by classification, as well as their level of education and experience, and obtained management's representation that the data/listing was complete.
+We then selected a sample of 25 individuals, traced to each individual's personnel file, and observed that each individual's education level and experience were properly classified on the PEP data (or equivalent listing prepared by management).

-Exceptions Noted: Of the 25 teachers tested, we identified three findings related to differences of 7 years compared to 11 years, 3 years compared to 4 years, and 4 years compared to 1 year, respectively, between the J-Campus (PEP equivalent) reports and the individual's personnel file regarding years of experience.
+Exceptions Noted: Of the 25 teachers tested, we identified two findings related to differences of nine years compared to six years and four years compared to six years, respectively, between the J-Campus (PEP equivalent) reports and the individual's personnel file regarding years of experience.

-Additionally, of the 25 teachers tested, we identified two findings related to differences in individuals' education level between the J-Campus (PEP equivalent) data and the individuals' personnel file.
-One individual's personnel file showed a master's degree while the J-Campus (PEP equivalent) data showed a bachelor's degree.
-The second individual's personnel file showed less than a high school education while the J-Campus (PEP equivalent) data showed a master's degree.
+Additionally, of the 25 teachers tested, we identified one finding related to differences in an individual's education level between the J-Campus (PEP equivalent) reports and the individual's personnel file.
+The individual's personnel file noted a master's degree level of education, while the J-Campus (PEP equivalent) data showed a bachelor's degree.